nockieboy/Flickr-Feedr/README.md

 * Possibly reformat title/author display under the images (pending feedback)
 * Add in floating search box so user can search by any keyword or name
-* Use nodeJS or backbone to provide the necessary functionality for more complex features as required
+* Use a framework like angularJS or backbone to provide the necessary functionality for more complex features as required